Introduction

 - If you had written that code, what documentation would have helped future users most?

-In the long run, it can also help you to develop your own software engineering practice by getting into the habit of reflecting on what the purpose of the software is and to articulate what each component or module is for.
+In the long run, writing documentation also helps you to develop your own software engineering practice.
+It builds the habit of reflecting on the purpose of the software and articulating what each component or module is for.

-Writing a useful software package that is well-documented and can be reused in the future means that your code could take on a life of its own.
-The benefits can extend beyond yourself, to your collaborators and other researchers in the future.
+A well-documented, reusable software package can take on a life of its own, with benefits extending beyond yourself to your collaborators and other researchers in the future.

-High-quality documentation is a key part of ensuring a healthy software lifecycle.
-It can make the difference between accidentally creating an abandoned piece of code (sometimes called gradware — code a former student wrote that nobody else can use) and a successful long-term software project with lasting impact.
+High-quality documentation is a key part of a healthy software lifecycle.
+It can make the difference between an abandoned piece of code (sometimes called gradware, code a former student wrote that nobody else can use) and a successful long-term software project with lasting impact.

 When should I write documentation?

 Now!
 Start writing and sharing documentation for your research code from the beginning of your project.
-It doesn’t have to be perfect straight away, but a first draft is more useful than nothing.
+A first draft does not need to be perfect: anything is more useful than nothing.

-The best practice for modern, collaborative research involving digital methods and tools is to document your processes early and often.
-Not only will writing notes about your code help other people to read and use that code, it will clarify your thought process as you design your system, focussing your work on the important parts of the task at hand.
+The best practice for modern, collaborative research is to document your processes early and often.
+Notes about your code help other people read and use it, and they clarify your own thinking as you design the system, focussing your work on the important parts of the task at hand.

-This might include any of the various kinds of software documentation we’ll discuss in this module, including:
+This might include any of the kinds of software documentation we will discuss in this module, such as:

 - design notes and diagrams;